isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>
-<br>Each applicant is required to nominate a mentor from NHG and a mentor
+<br>Each applicant is required to nominate a mentor from NHG Health and a mentor
 from LKCMedicine (subject to approval by the review committee) to guide them in their research career and project.</p>
 <p></p>